 Things to do in Olite

-During the second weekend of August the Medieval Feasts place, where the city goes back in time to the Middle Ages.
-Numerous activities, musical performances and performances take place, along with a medieval market.
+During the second weekend of August the Medieval Days take place, where the city goes back in time to the Middle Ages.
+Numerous activities, musical performances and acts take place, along with a medieval market.
 In addition, many people dress in all kinds of medieval attire.
-Similar to these celebrations, a similar event will take place in the nearby village at the end of August Artajona.
+Similar to these celebrations, a similar event takes place in the nearby village Artajona at the end of August.

 .